EcrituresNumeriques/stylo/docs/src/en/dissertation.md

 title: Dissertations and theses
 ---

-Stylo can be used to create more complex documents than articles, such as dissertations or theses, this feature is called **Books**.
+Stylo can be used to create more complex documents than articles, such as dissertations or theses, this feature is called **Corpus**.

 **Warning: this option is not fully functional, we recommend that you wait for future updates before using it as a final rendering.**